Jackevans47/F1-fan-page/README.md

 The F1 Fan Page webite allows people who love F1 to be able to interact and meet up over their love for the sport.

-The site can be accessed by this [link] (https://jackevans47.github.io/F1-fan-page/)
+The site can be accessed by this [here](https://jackevans47.github.io/F1-fan-page/)

 ![Responsive F1 Page](https://github.com/Jackevans47/F1-fan-page/assets/148341732/b90251fa-d9d7-4f7d-9843-f0094af0ae74)